niutech/showModalDialog/README.md

  - *url* - a string that specifies the URL of the document to load and display;
  - *arguments* - a variant that specifies the arguments to use when displaying the document;
- - *options* - a string that specifies the dialog box style, using CSS or the following semicolon-delimited attributes: `dialogHeight:???px;dialogLeft:???px;dialogTop:???px;dialogWidth:???px`;
+ - *options* - a string that specifies the dialog box style, using CSS or the following semicolon-delimited attributes: `dialogHeight:???px;dialogLeft:???px;dialogTop:???px;dialogWidth:???px;`

+Both `showModalDialog` and `spawn` functions are Promises, so you can use their `then` method and `yield` them.

 Demo
 ----